-1) Are they really worth buying?
+1) Are erasable pens worth buying?

 Eraser pens function like your regular ballpoint or gel pen but with the added ability to erase like a pencil.
 These pen-pencil hybrids carry the perfect less is more trademark knowing how extremely affordable the pens are, yet they offer a huge benefit of being erasable while leaving an ink more permanent than a pencil.

-2) What ink properties do they have?
+2) What type of ink do erasable pens have?

 3) How does erasable technology works?